linode/docs/docs/guides/akamai/get-started/observability-with-datastream-and-trafficpeak/index.md

 Observability workflows are critical to gaining meaningful insight to your application’s health, customer traffic, and overall performance.
 However, there are challenges that come along with achieving true observability, including large volumes of traffic data, data retention, time to implementation, and the cost of each.

 Hydrolix TrafficPeak is a ready-to-use, quickly deployable observability solution built for Akamai Cloud.
-TrafficPeak works with DataStream to ingest, index, compress, store, and search high-volume, real-time log data at 75% less cost than other observability platforms.
+TrafficPeak works with DataStream to ingest, index, compress, store, and search high-volume, real-time log data at up to 75% less cost than other observability platforms.
 TrafficPeak customers are provided with a Grafana login and customized dashboards where they can visualize, search, and set up alerting for their data.

-This guide looks at the TrafficPeak observability solution and reviews a tested, proven observability architecture built for a high-traffic media delivery platform.
-This solution combines Akamai’s edge-based DataStream log streaming service and TrafficPeak built on Linode cloud infrastructure to support large scale traffic, logging, and data retention.
+This guide looks at the TrafficPeak observability solution and reviews a tested, proven observability architecture built for a high-traffic delivery platform.
+This solution combines Akamai’s edge-based DataStream log streaming service, SIEM integration, and TrafficPeak built on Linode cloud infrastructure to support large-scale traffic, logging, and data retention.

 ## TrafficPeak On Akamai Cloud